wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

 Read the Stack Trace
 ^^^^^^^^^^^^^^^^^^^^

-To start, search above the ``Robots should not quit`` for the stack trace.
+To start, search above the ``unexpected error has occurred`` for the stack trace.

 .. tabs::